jlema/mixed-messages/readme.md

 Mixed-up philosophy quote generator program, part of the [Full-Stack Engineer Career Path at CodeCademy](https://www.codecademy.com/learn/paths/full-stack-engineer-career-path).

 Every time a user runs a program, they get a new, randomized, mixed-up philosophy quote.
-The message that the program outputs is made up of four different pieces of data: author, philosophy, quote and year between author birth and passing.
+The message that the program outputs is made up of four different pieces of data: author, philosophy, quote and a year between the author's years of birth and passing.

-The authors, philosophies and quotes are from Karan Dahiya's `philosophy-quotes-API` (see Acknowledgements) and the birth and passing dates were retrieved from Wikipedia.
+The authors, philosophies and quotes are from Karan Dahiya's `philosophy-quotes-API` (see Acknowledgements.)
+The birth and passing years were retrieved from Wikipedia.

 ## Requirements